2patilsachin4/Image-Aligner-/README.md

 # Image-Aligner-

-This is a python package that Aligns Images using different image feature detectors &amp; Homography
+This is a python package that Aligns almost Similar Images using different image feature detectors &amp; Homography